IBM/event-automation/_ep_1.1/04-security/02-managing-roles.md

 toc: true
 ---

-After [configuring access](../managing-access) to your {{site.data.reuse.ep_name}} instance, you can specify roles for your user to determine their permissions.
+After [configuring access](../managing-access) to your {{site.data.reuse.ep_name}} instance, you can specify roles for your users to determine their permissions.

 {{site.data.reuse.ep_name}} supports the `user` role with complete access to the {{site.data.reuse.ep_name}} UI.

 **Note:** You must assign this role to each user.

+You can set up authorization in one of the following ways:
+1. Create local definitions for every user to assign specific roles.
+You can do this for either [LOCAL](#setting-up-roles-for-local-authorization) or [OIDC](#setting-up-roles-for-oidc-based-authorization) authentication.
+2. [Define mappings to custom roles in the OIDC provider](#setting-up-oidc-based-authorization-with-a-custom-role-identifier), only if you have used an OIDC provider for authentication.
+After this is set up, you can manage the roles each user has through your external security manager.

-## Setting up roles for local authorization
+## Setting up roles for Local authorization

 Along with [configuring the user credentials](../managing-access), you must define user mappings through the secret `<custom-resource-name>-ibm-ep-user-roles` to define the roles for each local user.

-The following example shows a sample user mappings file:
+The following example shows a user mappings file:

 ```json
 {